unblinking/www.unblinkingbot.com/README.md

 # unblinkingBot, Website

-This is the source code repo for the [unblinkingBot](http://www.unblinkingBot.com/) website.
+This is the [GitHub Pages](https://pages.github.com/) source code repository for [www.unblinkingBot.com](http://www.unblinkingBot.com/).

 ## Show your support